robohlstrom24/AD-lab/README.md

 # Active Directory Lab

-(project in progress, screenshots provided in drop-down for completed work)
+(project in progress, screenshots provided in > drop-downs for completed work)

 ## Operational Relevance (Identity and Access Management)